Which destination is right for you? Take our quiz to find out

 Imodium It's a hard pill to swallow, but at some point on your travels you will get an upset tummy, make sure you pack plenty of Imodium.

-Finally, remember the simplest packing rule of all: lay everything out that you want to take... and then take half.
+Finally, remember the simplest packing rule of all: lay everything out that you want to take... and half it.

-Should I take a backpack or suitcase when I go gap year travelling?
-Backpack always!
+Should I take a backpack or suitcase when gap year travelling?
+Backpack.
 You'll quickly grow bored of lugging your suitcase down uneven roads and up flights of stairs.
-A suitcase is also more liable to getting damaged as you bundle it in and out of tuk tuks, onto boats, and through multiple baggage reclaims.
+Suitcases are also at risk of getting damaged unlike a hardy backpack on your travels.

 How early do I have to buy my gear for gap year travelling?
-You definitely don't need to start buying all your kit years in advance, but you could certainly start asking for some of the big ticket items (backpacks, day bags, packing cubes etc) for Christmas and birthdays.
+You could start asking for some of the big ticket items (backpacks, day bags, packing cubes etc) for Christmas and birthdays.
 There also might be some stuff you don't have to buy new, ask around and someone might have a spare bum bag knocking around that you can borrow.
+Start early and build your collection - great for budgeting too.

 What apps should I download on my phone before I go travelling?
 You can read some of our recommendations here.